willhtang/ISDM-Group-5/Report.md

 ### Relationship Manager (RM):
 + RMs needs to have meaningful conversations with the potential customers because that will increase the sales of holiday packages.
 + High Profiled RMs needs the system to match them to customers with high scores because their profile demands potential customers.
 + RMs needs clear knowledge of the holiday packages because customers need to be able to understand the holiday package.

+### Travel Company Director
++

+### Tech Support Worker
++

 ## How Might We (HMW) Statements:
 ### Relationship Manager (RM):